 The success of your software depends on its capacity to grow

 As a general rule, scalability may help you with growth in the future.
 Your options for adding new features and functionality increase when you use a scalable application.
 Having a scalable app may help your business develop, provide a better user experience for the user base, and help you get a greater return on your investment.
-Every experienced mobile app development firm ensures that scalability is a top priority from the beginning.
+All experienced mobile app development companies ensures that scalability is a top priority from the beginning.